TheSonOfThomp/sketch-flat-export/README.md

 ## Usage

-To install, double click the `.sketchplugin` file, or move it to your plugins folder.
+Download the <a href="./flat-export.sketchplugin" download>Sketch Plugin file</a>, and double click it, or move it to your plugins folder manually.

 To use, press `⌃ Ctrl` + `⇧ Shift` + `E` to open the dialog.